 Biotopes found in the intertidal will naturally experience fluctuations in salinity where evaporation increases salinity and inputs of rainwater expose individuals to freshwater.
 Species found in the intertidal are therefore likely to have some form of behavioural or physiological adaptations to changes in salinity.
-As this biotope is present in full salinity, the assessed change at the pressure benchmark is a reduction in salinity to a variable regime (18-35 ppt) or reduced regime (18-30 ppt).
+As this biotope is present in full salinity, the assessed change at the pressure benchmark is a reduction in salinity to a 'reduced' regime (18-30 ppt).